 - Weather: Anaheim has warm winters with erratic heavy rainfalls, and hot, essentially rainless summer

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Anaheim.
-Get started here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Anaheim Start the process here.

 Where to live in Anaheim